-$$v_d = \frac{1}{R_a + R_b + R_c},\tag{5}$$
+$$v{\rm d} = \frac{1}{R_a + R_b + R_c},\tag{5}$$

-where $R_a$ is the aerodynamic resistance, $R_b$ is the laminar sublayer resistance and $R_c$ is the surface resistance (taken to be zero for particulates such as ash) (Webster and Thomson, 2011).
-The aerodynamic resistance, $R_a$ , is used to specify the efficiency with which the ash is transported to the ground by turbulence.
+where R_a is the aerodynamic resistance, R_b is the laminar sublayer resistance and R_c is the surface resistance (taken to be zero for particulates such as ash) (Webster and Thomson, 2011).
+The aerodynamic resistance, R_a , is used to specify the efficiency with which the ash is transported to the ground by turbulence.
 It is parameterised using a flux gradient approach and similarity theory (Maryon et al., 1999).
-This means that the parameterisation is strongly influenced by the prevailing meteorological conditions and thus $R_a$ is perturbed using a scaling factor between 0.5 and 2.
-The laminar sublayer resistance, $R_b$ , represents the resistance to transport across the thin quasi-laminar layer adjacent to the surface.
+This means that the parameterisation is strongly influenced by the prevailing meteorological conditions and thus R_a is perturbed using a scaling factor between 0.5 and 2.
+The laminar sublayer resistance, R_b , represents the resistance to transport across the thin quasi-laminar layer adjacent to the surface.
 It is determined by both the meteorological situation and particle size.
 The parameterisation follows the work of Underwood (2011).
-For small where $u$ is the friction velocity and for larger particles
+For small particles, smaller than 1 μm, where u is the friction velocity, and for larger particles where \mathcal{D} is the particle diameter in μm .
+In this study the numerator of Eqs.
+(6) and (7) is varied between 0 and 300 to represent the range of uncertainty in the value of R_b .